Check out this: Equinor ASA (EQNR) could be on the verge of a big rally

-Equinor ASA (NYSE: EQNR) is -20.53% lower on its value in year-to-date trading and has touched a low of $25.23 and a high of $40.16 in the current 52-week trading range.
+Equinor ASA (NYSE: EQNR) is -15.46% lower on its value in year-to-date trading and has touched a low of $25.23 and a high of $40.16 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The EQNR stock was last observed hovering at around $26.89 in the last trading session, with the day’s gains setting it 0.37% off its average median price target of $38.20 for the next 12 months.
-It is also 33.51% off the consensus price target high of $41.00 offered by 4 analysts, but current levels are 24.28% higher than the price target low of $36.00 for the same period.
+The EQNR stock was last observed hovering at around $29.21 in the last trading session, with the day’s loss setting it -0.21% off its average median price target of $38.20 for the next 12 months.
+It is also 29.27% off the consensus price target high of $41.00 offered by 4 analysts, but current levels are 19.44% higher than the price target low of $36.00 for the same period.

 Sponsored